Equity Release Jargon Terms

-This is a document which may need to be signed by anyone over the age of 17, who is permanently residing in the property and isn’t party to the equity release plan being proposed.
+This is a document which may need to be signed by anyone aged 17 or over, who is permanently residing in the property and isn’t party to the equity release plan being proposed.
 It confirms that, should the condition of a termination of the plan be met (i.e. all parties pass away or move into long term care), the occupant’s right to reside there will cease.
 This is so that the property may be sold and the plan repaid.

 Popular Next Steps

 Things to consider